 Blueprints For Change

 Blueprints for Change is an open library of advocacy how-to’s co-created by campaigners from across the world, designed to support other organisers and groups to up their game more quickly.
 I was a member of the editorial team helping to research, write and produce community-requested guides.

 A big fan of the work and ethos of People & Planet, I was excited to join their Trustee Board in late 2019.
 Alongside the rest of the Board (most of whom are elected students from within the P&P network) and the staff team, during my term I oversaw the governance and running of the organisation.

 I worked with the team at Generation Rent during the 2019 UK election to design and deliver an engagement journey, supporting renters to meet with their local candidates to discuss the renting crisis.
 I also managed the social media for the #VentYourRent campaign which trended number 1 in the UK.

 Better Care Network

 I managed the design and delivery of a national education programme, working with schools and partner organisations to improve the way that young people in the UK understand what it means to ‘help’ abroad.
-I also wrote a broader education strategy looking at how the organisation could engage with schools and universities in the UK and US on the issue of orphanage tourism.

 International Forum for Volunteering for Development